bempp/bempp-website/documentation/tutorials.md

 title: Tutorials & example applications
 ---

-A number of Jupyter notebook of example applications are included in the bempp-cl [GitHub repository](https://github.com/bempp/bempp-cl/tree/master/notebooks).
+A number of Jupyter notebook of example applications are included in the Bempp-cl [GitHub repository](https://github.com/bempp/bempp-cl/tree/master/notebooks).
 They can also be viewed online by following the links below.

 ## Laplace